EnzoBnl/enzobnl/spark.md

 - https://community.cloudera.com/t5/Support-Questions/How-to-process-a-large-data-set-with-Spark/m-p/39428

 ## XVIII/ Configuration
-There is 3 ways to pass a configuration property to an Application's `SparkSession`.
+There is 3 ways to pass a configuration property to an spark application's `SparkSession`.
 Here is the order of priority from the highest to the lowest:
 1. Properties **set directly on the SparkConf** object in client code.
 2. Flags **passed to spark-submit** or spark-shell
 3. Options in the **spark-defaults.conf file**

-*Note:* **Deprecated** configuration keys take never take precedence over their substitute, whatever how they are passed.
+*Note:* **Deprecated** configuration keys never take precedence over their substitute, whatever how they are passed.

 [Source](http://spark.apache.org/docs/latest/configuration.html)